Our terms and policies:

 We hold information which you provided on registration and information gathered as you progress through the program including:

-Your name, email address, access credentials, subscription preferences, your IP address and cookie data, gender, school, date of birth, whether you have any disability that we can assist you with when accessing the program, your ethnic group, the date of enrolment onto the program, details of how you have progressed on the program, the scores that you have achieved via the challenges and exams, and how you are using the web sites that make up the CyberStart America program.
+Your name, email address, access credentials, subscription preferences, your IP address and cookie data, gender, school, date of birth, whether you have any disability that we can assist you with when accessing the program, your race and ethnic group, your school contact, the date of enrolment onto the program, details of how you have progressed on the program, the scores that you have achieved via the challenges, and how you are using the web sites that make up the CyberStart America program.

 As outlined in the policy above, we will provide information to state and federal government departments in support of the program talent identification, competition and prizes.
 The information provided will predominantly be high level information, though if you are a prize winner your name, contact details and performance information may be shared.